aws/aws-cdk-rfcs/text/stateful-resources-one-pager.md

 > Note that we want to warn the users about possible replacements as well, not just removals.

 If this is desired, the user will confirm.
-And if this behavior is expected to repeat, the user can run:
+And if this behavior is expected to repeat, the user can use a new `allow-removal` flag, to skip the interactive confirmation:

 `cdk deploy --allow-removal MyBucket --allow-removal MyDynamoTable`

-To skip the interactive confirmation.

 An additional feature we can provide is to detect when a deployment will change the policy of stateful resources. i.e: